CenterForDigitalHumanities/deer-LR/web/vocab/TERMS.md

 - A place and time at which some action was observed or is known to have happened.
 See http://schema.org/Event

 ## Place
 - A location, made knowable by some label (metaphysical, imaginary or not on planet Earth, ex.
-"Legion of Doom") and/or earthbound coordinates.
+"The Gatsby Mansion") and/or earthbound coordinates.
 See http://schema.org/Place.

 ## Person
 - An imaginary or real human being.
 See http://schema.org/Person

 ## Researcher
-- All the qualities of a Person except information is limited to name only and the context is confined to partners in the Lived Religion project.
+- A subclass of Person who partook in an Experience or has otherwise produced research data at some capacity.

 ## Sense
-- One of the five common human senses: Sight, Sound, Smell, Touch, Taste.
+- A sensation produced by a biological sensory system.
 See http://id.worldcat.org/fast/1112562

 ## Practice
 - An action being performed by individual(s) based on religious guidance.
 See http://id.worldcat.org/fast/1149637